-20. Plaintiffs' Counsel could not have successfully prosecuted and resolved the claims asserted against the SG Defendants without having spent thousands of additional hours investigating and understanding the background and history of the complex web of Stanford companies, the operations, financial transactions, interrelationship, and dealings between and among the various Stanford entities, and the facts relating to the Ponzi scheme and how it was perpetrated through the various Stanford entities.
-Without a comprehensive investigation and understanding of this background, it would not have been possible to formulate viable claims against the SG Defendants and prosecute them successfully to conclusion.
+19. Plaintiffs' Counsel could not have successfully prosecuted and resolved the claims asserted against TD without having spent thousands of additional hours investigating and understanding the background and history of the complex web of Stanford companies, the operations, financial transactions, interrelationship, and dealings between and among the various Stanford entities, and the facts relating to the Ponzi scheme and how it was perpetrated through the various Stanford entities.
+Without a comprehensive investigation and understanding of this background, it would not have been possible to formulate viable claims against TD and prosecute them successfully to conclusion.

-21. Finally, Plaintiffs' Counsel have diligently and aggressively litigated the claims for the last decade by investigating the claims and amending the complaint as additional details emerged which merited further refinement of the claims.
-Plaintiffs' Counsel further engaged in extensive fact and expert discovery, including substantial international discovery obtained through the Hague Evidence Convention (depositions, documents, interrogatories, and requests for admission), as discussed above, and discovery-related motion practice.
-Plaintiffs' Counsel also briefed and largely prevailed on the SG Defendants' and their co-defendants' motions to dismiss, motions for summary judgment, and Daubert motions.
-Plaintiffs' Counsel are uniquely qualified to evaluate the merits of the claims against the SG Defendants and the value of this settlement.
-Plaintiffs' Counsel have acquired knowledge and expertise regarding the SG Defendants' involvement with Stanford sufficient to provide a sound basis for their recommendation of approval of the instant settlement.
+20. Finally, Plaintiffs' Counsel have diligently and aggressively litigated the claims for the last decade by investigating the claims and amending the complaint as additional details emerged which merited further refinement of the claims.
+Plaintiffs' Counsel further engaged in extensive fact and expert discovery, as discussed above, and discovery-related motion practice.
+Plaintiffs' Counsel also worked on and largely prevailed on TD's and its co-defendants' motions to dismiss, motions for summary judgment, and Daubert motions.
+Plaintiffs' Counsel are uniquely qualified to evaluate the merits of the claims against TD and the value of this settlement.
+Plaintiffs' Counsel have acquired knowledge and expertise regarding TD's involvement with Stanford sufficient to provide a sound basis for their recommendation of approval of the instant settlement.